mesosphere/dcos-docs-site/pages/1.11/administering-clusters/multiple-clusters/cluster-link-api/index.md

 navigationTitle:  Cluster Link API
 title: Cluster Link API
 menuWeight: 3
-excerpt:
+excerpt: Managing cluster links with the Cluster Link API
 enterprise: true
 ---

-You use the Cluster Link API to manage cluster links.
+You can use the Cluster Link API to manage cluster links.

 # Routes